ChayaNiyom/road-2-data-engineer-prj/README.md

 ### Data Lake
 As I mentioned, we use Google Cloud Service as a main cloud service.
 So for data lake, we use Google Cloud Storage for keeping the data we previously did.
-To upload the data we had to the Cloud Storage, we need to create the bucket
+To upload the data we had to the Cloud Storage, we need to create the bucket.
+Bucket in Cloud Storage is similar to the folder in our computer, but for bucket, we can transport the data to the data warehouse that support Google Cloud Storage

 ### Data Pipeline Orchestration
+Apache Airflow is the tool they selected for this project since Airflow is easy to monitor and run automatically.
+To use Airflow for this project, we need to active the service called Google Cloud Composer.
+Google Cloud Composer allows us to create the environment for Airflow and able to use Airflow without additional investment on server.